YeisonAndreyLiCe/python_intermediate_topics/README.md

 ```

 ### Polymorphism
+> The behavior of polymorphism allows us to specify common methods at an "abstract" level and implement them in particular instances.
+It is the process of using an operator or function in different ways for different data inputs. (coding dojo: [python oop](https://login.codingdojo.com "python oop"))

 Polymorphism is an ability (in OOP) to use a common `interface` for multiple forms (data types).
 A child class can have a different implementation of the same method from the parent class.
 The implementation in the child class overrides the implementation in the parent class.
 The `super()` function can be used to call the method from the parent class and the child class can extend the functionality of the method.
 ### Example
 ```python